Domestic Violence Order for Protection - Self-Help Forms

 If you're filing in Pierce County, we suggest that you use the kiosks available to help you prepare your protection order forms instead of this program.
 There may be additional forms in some counties.
 Check with the clerk of court in the county you will file your protection order.

 WARNING: Anyone with access to your computer can track your Internet use.
 To learn how to clear browser history go here and follow the directions.
-To leave this site quickly, click the ESC button (upper left of keyboard).
+To leave this site quickly, click the blue HIDE YOUR VISIT tab (on the right).

 These forms are not for commercial use and charging for use in any way is prohibited.